Festivals-App/festivals-identity-server/operation/DEPLOYMENT.md

   > **DON'T USE THIS IN PRODUCTION, SEE [festivals-pki](https://github.com/Festivals-App/festivals-pki) FOR SECURITY BEST PRACTICES FOR PRODUCTION**

-## Installing the FestivalsApp Identity Server
+## 1. Installing the FestivalsApp Identity Server

-Run the following commands to download and install the FestivalsApp Identity Server:
+Run the following commands to install the FestivalsApp Identity Server:

 ```bash
 curl -o install.sh https://raw.githubusercontent.com/Festivals-App/festivals-identity-server/master/operation/install.sh